How Can I Prevent Fifth Disease?

 Pregnant Women and Fifth Disease

-If a woman is certain she has had fifth disease in the past, there is no need to be concerned about exposure to it during pregnancy.
-If she is uncertain, a blood test can determine whether she has had fifth disease and is thus immune.
+If a woman is certain they have had fifth disease in the past, there is no need to be concerned about exposure to it during pregnancy.
+If they are uncertain, a blood test can determine whether they have had fifth disease and is thus immune.

 Pregnant women who are not immune should take steps to avoid infection.
-For instance, if there is an outbreak of fifth disease in her workplace, she should discuss with her doctor whether she should stay home from work until it subsides.
-At home, she should wash her hands thoroughly after touching tissues used by infected children and dispose of tissues promptly.
-She also should avoid sharing drinking glasses or utensils with anyone who has the illness or was exposed to it.
+For instance, if there is an outbreak of fifth disease in their workplace, they should discuss with their doctor whether they should stay home from work until it subsides.
+At home, they should wash their hands thoroughly after touching tissues used by infected children and dispose of tissues promptly.
+They also should avoid sharing drinking glasses or utensils with anyone who has the illness or was exposed to it.